Minimum R\'enyi Entropy Portfolios: Introduction

 \section{Introduction}

-In portfolio management, it is well-known that a high sensitivity of the optimal portfolio weights to estimation errors in the parameter inputs can render otherwise sound investment strategies largely sub-optimal out-of-sample (see \hyperref[Behr]{Behr et al., 2013} and references therein).
-This is in particular the case of the mean-variance portfolio of \hyperref[Markowitz]{Markowitz (1952)}: the optimal weights are very sensitive to estimation errors in the assets' expected return (\hyperref[Best]{Best and Grauer, 1991}).
-As a result, its out-of-sample performance is often even poorer than that of the naive equally-weighted portfolio (\hyperref[DeMiguel]{DeMiguel et al., 2009a}).
-To tackle this robustness issue, one can simply eliminate the portfolio's expected return constraint in the optimization program.
-This approach is known as risk-based asset allocation (see \hyperref[Clarke]{Clarke et al., 2013} and \hyperref[Pfaff]{Pfaff, 2013} for reviews). \textit{Risk optimal portfolios}, i.e. portfolios with minimum risk, have in particular attracted a lot of investors' attention given that ``[...] the minimum-variance portfolio usually performs better out of sample than any other mean-variance portfolio \-- even when using a performance measure that depends on \textit{both} the portfolio mean and variance'' (\hyperref[DeMiguel1]{DeMiguel et al., 2009b, p.
-799}).
+In portfolio optimization, it is well-known that a high sensitivity of the optimal portfolio weights to estimation errors in the parameter inputs can render otherwise sound investment strategies largely sub-optimal out-of-sample (see \hyperref[Kolm]{Kolm et al. 2014} and references therein).
+This is in particular the case of the mean-variance portfolio of \hyperref[Markowitz]{Markowitz (1952)}: the optimal weights are very sensitive to estimation errors in the assets' expected return.
+To tackle this robustness issue, one can simply disregard the portfolio's expected return constraint, leading to the risk-based allocation framework (see e.g. \hyperref[Ardia]{Ardia et al. 2017}). \textit{Minimum risk portfolios} have in particular attracted investors' attention as ``the minimum-variance portfolio usually performs better out of sample than any other mean-variance portfolio \-- even when the Sharpe ratio or other performance measures related to \textit{both} the mean and variance are used for the comparison'' (\hyperref[DeMiguelNogales]{DeMiguel and Nogales 2009 p.560}).